UtrechtUniversity/MATLAB-on-HPC/Part-2-running-matlab.md

 ```
 myExec is the compiled program and should now be listed in the folder.

-Copy both files to your cluster using the scp command or manually.
+Copy the executable file 'myExec' to your cluster using the scp command or manually.

 ```
 $ scp myExec <username>@lisa.surfsara.nl:/home/<username>/